The Bankrate promise

-Investors in real estate investment trusts (REITs) have been hit hard as the Federal Reserve has aggressively raised interest rates.
+Investors in real estate investment trusts (REITs) were hit hard as the Federal Reserve has aggressively raised interest rates in 2022 and 2023.
 REITs invest in real estate, lease it to tenants and trade on the stock market like a stock.
 They’re a favorite with investors because of their high dividends and strong record of growth.

 The Vanguard Real Estate Index Fund ETF was pummeled in 2022, even more so than the Standard & Poor’s 500, whereas it’s typically less volatile.
 This underperformance may be surprising, too, since this index has often outperformed the S&P 500 over long periods.

 1. Selling at the bottom

 A REIT stock price builds in the expectations of potentially millions of investors, who are looking at all kinds of data (vacancies, economic growth, tenant problems and many more) to determine their best guess at the value of the business.
 While the price can always move later, it often takes new information to shift investors’ view of the REIT.

 The market is often effective at predicting the future.
 Good news can happen without you being aware of it, and often the good news can be attributed to investors becoming less pessimistic overall.
-If the situation changes in a favorable way, REIT values could actually go up, not down, leaving you having sold near the bottom, despite what seems like a miserable economy.
+If you had sold REITs in 2022, you would have suffered losses and missed the growth these assets have enjoyed since November 2023.
+Instead of selling when the price drops, savvy investors know that buying the dip can be advantageous, assuming strong fundamentals and supply-demand dynamics hold.

 2. Not analyzing a REIT carefully